|

 Behaves as a

-basic oxide dissolving to form the chloride, sulphate and nitrate
+basic oxide dissolving to form the chloride, sulfate and nitrate

 salt in the relevant dilute acid.